 - Flexible working hours and occasional home office to support personal needs in family and career compatibility

-- Employee benefits such as 6 weeks of paid vacation per year, pension insurance contribution, a financial meal allowance/contribution to lunches in canteens of MU, Multisport card, vaccinations free of charge, discounted language courses, university cinema discount, exclusive mobile tariff offer by Vodafone, childcare group-Campus
+- Employee benefits such as 6 weeks of paid vacation per year, pension insurance contribution, discounted language courses, university cinema discount, exclusive mobile tariff offer by Vodafone, childcare group-Campus

 - Opportunity to work and live in a modern and dynamic city (for more information on costs of living, you can refer to Numbeo)

 - Support with your relocation to Brno by our International Staff Office

 The candidate shall provide following: